 The artist has exhibited extensively both nationally and internationally.
 Recent shows include solo exhibitions at FEI Art Museum (Yokohama, Japan), The Florence Academy of Art (Jersey City, NJ), Dacia Gallery (New York City), and ArtRage — The Norton Putter Gallery (Syracuse, NY), as well as retrospective exhibitions at the Salmagundi Club and The Butler Institute of American Art, respectively.
 In 2011, Ginsburg published the book Max Ginsburg: Retrospective.

-Ginsburg has been a sought-after instructor for more than 50 years.
-From 1960 through 1982 he taught at The High School of Art & Design; from 1984 through 2004 Ginsburg was an instructor at The School of Visual Arts; and from 2008 through the present he has taught at The Art Students League of New York (all in New York City).
-He has given many workshops around the United States and abroad.
+Ginsburg has been a highly influential teacher for more than 50 years.
+From 1960 through 1982 he taught at The High School of Art & Design (New York City); from 1984 through 2004 Ginsburg was an instructor at The School of Visual Arts (New York City); and from 2008 through the present he has taught at The Art Students League of New York.
+He has led many workshops around the United States and abroad.

-Ginsburg is represented by Cavalier Galleries, Dacia Gallery, and Gallery Henoch (all in New York City).
+Ginsburg is represented by Cavalier Galleries (Greenwich, CT; Nantucket, MA; and New York City) and Dacia Gallery (New York City).